Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Entanglement Measures

-Discord of $Y \bar{Y}$ and $\Lambda\bar{\Lambda}$ for $e^+e^-\to \psi \to Y (\to \Lambda \pi^-)~\bar{Y} (\to \bar{\Lambda}\pi^+)$ process are shown as a function of $\cos\theta$ in Figs.~\ref{fig:JpsiXi_discord} and~\ref{fig:psi2SXi_discord}, former of which is consistent with the results reported in Ref.~\cite{Wu:2025dds}.
-A prominent feature is that the discord of daughter system increases across the entire range of scattering angles for all channels in comparison of the mother system.
-As mentioned the entanglement of $\Lambda\bar{\Lambda}$ system is impossible to increase at $\theta = 0$, $\pi/2$ and $\pi$, but the discord has the possibility to be enhanced, implying that the quantumness of the system is increased even the entanglement is not enhanced in certain phase space.
-This phenomenon happens across full phase space for $e^+e^-\to \psi(2S) \to \Xi^{0} (\to \Lambda \pi^0)~\bar{\Xi}^{0} (\to \bar{\Lambda}\pi^0)$ as shown in lower panel of Fig.~\ref{fig:psi2SXi_discord}, in which process the entanglement of $\Lambda\bar{\Lambda}$ system does not increase at all.
-At $\theta = 0$ and $\pi$ the states with non-zero quantum discord but zero entanglement is possibly emergent.
-It is noted that their "quantumness" of these state manifests in the irreversibility of local measurements during correlation extraction --—a feature distinct from entanglement, which characterizes the intrinsic nonseparability of the quantum state itself.
+Discord of $Y \bar{Y}$ and $\Lambda\bar{\Lambda}$ for $e^+e^-\to \psi \to Y (\to \Lambda \pi^-)~\bar{Y} (\to \bar{\Lambda}\pi^+)$ process are shown as a function of $\theta$ in Figs.~\ref{fig:JpsiXi_discord} and~\ref{fig:psi2SXi_discord}.
+The former ($Y \bar{Y}$) is consistent with the results reported in Ref.~\cite{Wu:2025dds}, and the latter ($\Lambda\bar{\Lambda}$) are appropriately optimized (or integrated) with respect to helicity angles of $\Lambda$ and $\bar{\Lambda}$ to identify the extreme values (or phase-space-averaged values).
+A prominent feature is that the discord of daughter system has the possibility to increases across the entire range of scattering angles for all channels in comparison of the mother system when evaluated against the upper and lower boundaries.
+As mentioned the entanglement of $\Lambda\bar{\Lambda}$ system is impossible to increase at $\theta = 0$, $\pi/2$ and $\pi$, but the discord has the possibility to be enhanced.
+So that the quantumness of the system is increased even the entanglement is not enhanced in certain phase space.
+This phenomenon happens across full phase space for $e^+e^-\to \psi(2S) \to \Xi^{0} (\to \Lambda \pi^0)~\bar{\Xi}^{0} (\to \bar{\Lambda}\pi^0)$ as shown in Fig.~\ref{fig:psi2SXi_discord}(b), in which process the entanglement of $\Lambda\bar{\Lambda}$ system does not increase at all.
+At $\theta = 0$ and $\pi$ the states with non-zero quantum discord but null entanglement is possibly emergent.
+The phase-space-averaged discord (green dashed lines) is under redistribution with respect to the scattering angle.
+It decreases along the beam direction ($\theta = 0$ and $\pi$) whereas it increases at other direction.

-Therefore the non-classical correlations always has the possibility to increase during decay processes.
+It is noted that their quantumness of these state manifests in the irreversibility of local measurements during correlation extraction --- a feature distinct from entanglement, which characterizes the intrinsic nonseparability of the quantum state itself.
+Therefore the non-classical correlations always have the possibility to increase during decay processes.
 As another prominent feature, the discord of $\Lambda\bar{\Lambda}$ decreases to be close to zero at some domain approaching $\theta = 0$ and $\pi$, indicating few content of non-classical correlations under certain phase space.